American Lacrosse League (1988): Baltimore Tribe roster

+Boston Militia

 The Boston Militia was an outdoor lacrosse team in the short lived American Lacrosse League formed in 1988.
 The Militia played their home games at Ellis Oval on the campus of Tufts University.
 The general manager for the Militia was Chris Harvey and the head coach was David Hill.
 The Militia compiled a record of two wins and two losses before the American Lacrosse league ceased operation due to financial difficulties.
 Some of the Militia's notable players were Barry Fraser, Bruce Chanenchuk and goalie Dan O'Neill.